 Throw out those who choose to forgo the goal

 In any large company, we can see both traits today.
-I think this could be because the ideas initially propagated by the religions have taken the shape of morality by now and are not exclusively followed by a certain religion only.
-Also, most companies are governed by a multitude of people from diverse backgrounds and every executive has the freedom to convince others and drive their own agenda.
+I think this could be because the ideas historically propagated by the religions have taken the shape of widely followed thought processes by now and are not exclusively followed by only a certain set of folks.
+Also, most companies are governed by a multitude of people from diverse backgrounds and every executive personell usually enjoys some degree of freedom to convince others and drive their own agenda.

 I did not have any better name for the two thought I described above.
 Maybe it’s not Hindu and Islamic thought of leadership.
 I made this correlation because what I see in today’s world maps strongly with how companies behave and function.